AV Technical Manager

 - Ability to work flexible schedules, including evenings and weekends.

 While performing the essential functions of this job, the incumbent must be able to do the following:

-- Remain in a stationary position for extended periods of time, bend and reach for filing and other job-related functions, ascend/descend stairs/ladders, constantly position oneself to move and retrieve materials under tables or in lower and upper closets, reach both above and below shoulder height, be able to move up to 50 pounds.
+- Remain in one position for extended periods of time, reach for objects, move up and down stairs/ladders, bend, stoop, and extend to move and retrieve materials, pull, push, and lift, reach both above and below shoulder height, be able to lift up to 50 pounds.